Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/projects-starting.md

 > Change the screenshot
 <img src="../images/tasks-tab-team.png" alt="Tasks tab in a project" width="100%"/>

 Users will receive a notification about the task they were assigned.
-For them, the task will appear in *Home > Tasks*.
+For them, the task will appear in *My Stuff > Tasks*.

 > Change the screenshot
 <img src="../images/externalUser-task.png" alt="Showing a Task created for an external user" width="100%"/>